We're looking to support trading-style (product based) social enterprises that create impact in Australian communities.

 We will fund up to 50% of your tipping point (the minimum amount you need to get your project off the ground).
 To give you an idea, Dreamstarter financial contributions in the past have ranged from $2,500 - $20,000.
 INGs contribution is technically a sponsorship so will be GST inclusive (if you are registered for GST).

-We will conduct two application rounds in February and August, with selected businesses crowdfunding in May and October respectively.
-Applications are open for 30 days each round.
-Outside of this time you can register your email address to be notified when the next round of applications will be open.
+We will conduct one application round in March 2018, with selected businesses crowdfunding 19 June - 18 July 2018.
+Outside of the application period you can register your email address to be notified when the next round of applications open.

 Dreamstarter campaigns run for 30 days.
 All Dreamstarter campaigns are run simultaneously so that ING can help drive their customers to support your campaigns with an active marketing campaign.
 This focused activity will help your campaign be as successful as possible.

 ING’s pledge will be added to your crowdfunding campaign from the start.
-Once you have successfully reached your tipping point, we will be able to process our pledge directly into your bank account.
-If you are registered for GST you will need to issue us with an invoice.
+You will need to issue ING with an invoice for the pledge amount (If you are registered for GST, the pledge is inclusive of GST).
+When the 30 day campaign is complete (and you have successfully reached your tipping point), we will process our pledge directly into your bank account.

 Just because your application wasn’t successful on this occasion doesn’t mean it’s not great.
 Dreamstarter partner, StartSomeGood are happy to talk to you about how they can still support you to crowdfund.